Street cleansing, litter and fly tipping

 It is an offence under the Environmental Protection Act 1990 to fly tip any material.
 Conviction could lead to a heavy fine.

-Remember - if you are asking a third party e.g. a builder or contractor to dispose of waste on your behalf, you should ensure they are a registered waste carrier.
-You are responsible for checking they are registered, so always ask to see their certificate.
+You are responsible for making sure that anyone you ask to dispose of waste on your behalf (for example a builder or contractor) is a registered waste carrier.
+Always ask to see their certificate.
 Always get a receipt confirming what they have taken and where they have disposed of it and details of any payment made.

 Street cleansing, litter and graffiti

-We can all help improve the local environment by taking responsibility for our own litter and disposing of it in the appropriate manner.
+You can help to improve your local environment by taking responsibility for our own litter and disposing of it in the appropriate manner.
 You can help by:

 We aim to :